sinaxin/Onkyo-Pi/README.md

 Please be sure to have WiringPi installed: http://wiringpi.com

 ## Connection
 To connect to the RI port is used 3.5mm mono jack.
 Tip is for data signal and sleeve is ground (GND).
 Data are sent via TTL logic.
-So it is easy to connect RI device to 5V MCU (Arduino).
+So it is easy to connect RI device to 3.3v serial (RPi).
 Just connect data signal to some output pin and connect GND between each other.

 ## Protocol
 Protocol description could be found at: